csp2002/local_preprocessing/README.md

 This repository provides code for extracting medical images from DICOM (`.dcm`) files to deal with segmentation tasks.

 ## **Dataset Preparation**
-Download the dataset and put it into the folder local_data
+Download the dataset and put it into the folder `local_data/`

 ## **Installation**